Schizophrenia and Other Psychotic Disorders

 Schizoaffective and schizophrenia disorders are both thought disorders.
-They both have symptoms that revolve around a person’s ability to perceive reality as it is and/ or a person’s mind creating visual sights or auditory sounds that are not in the environment.
+They both consist of symptoms that revolve around a person’s ability to perceive reality as it is and/or a person’s mind creating visual sights or auditory sounds that aren’t there.
 Schizophrenia is a brain disorder that interferes with the way a person behaves, thinks and feels, often resulting in the individual being prone to false, delusional beliefs about themselves or others.
 Schizophrenia may also make it difficult for an individual to concentrate, manage emotions, make decisions, or develop normal motivations, causing an individual to become unusually anxious, unresponsive or withdrawn in social situations.

 According to the National Alliance on Mental Illness, schizoaffective disorder affects about 0.3% of the population.
 Men and women experience schizoaffective disorder at the same rate, but men often develop the illness at an earlier age.
 The National Institutes of Health estimates approximately 1.1% of American adults will be diagnosed with schizophrenia sometime in their lifetime.
 Schizophrenia can occur at any age, but tends to occur in the late teens to the early 20s for men, and the late 20s to early 30s for women.
 It is uncommon for schizophrenia to be diagnosed in a person younger than 12 or older than 40.